mcclure/emily/doc/manual.md

 Emily is based on what I'm calling "c-expressions", for "curried expression"; this is a minimal way of writing code, modeled after the way prefix functions are executed in an ML language.

-All values in Emily are modeled as unary functions-- in other words, a function which takes one argument and returns one argument.
+All values in Emily are modeled as unary functions — in other words, a function which takes one argument and returns one argument.
 Because some of these values don't "behave" like functions once they've received that argument, this might be a little misleading; a better way to look at it may be that everything in Emily can be "applied", which means taking one value in and passing one value out.
 The way you apply two values together in code is to simply write them one after the other.
 If you write:

     a b